shahidqureshi01/AI/M4_Feature_Eng/02. Data Cleaning/Exercise.md

 ### ❓ Missing values

 1. What is the missing datatype used in pandas?
+NaN
-2. How to replace all occurences of the value 9999 to missing in pandas?
+2. How to replace all occurences of the value 9999 to missing in pandas? df.replace(np.NaN, 'missing')
-3. How to get the absolute number of missings for each variable in pandas?
+3. How to get the absolute number of missings for each variable in pandas? pd.isna().sum
-4. How to get the percentage of missings for each variable in pandas?
+4. How to get the percentage of missings for each variable in pandas? pd.isna().sum() / len(pd)
-5. How to drop rows with missing values?
+5. How to drop rows with missing values? df.dropna()
-6. How to drop variables with missing values?
+6. How to drop variables with missing values? df.drop(columns=['Name'])
 7. What is the univariate imputation method in sklearn?
+- It adds constants for missing values e:g -990 for numeric & 'missing' for categorical
+- Mean: for numeric only
+- Median: for numeric only
+- Mode: for categorical
 8. What is the multivariate imputation method in sklearn?
+- grouping by other vars and we get Mean and Median and use it as value
+- we train ML to make an inference about the missing data
 9. What is the best univariate imputation method to categorical variables?
-(Explain why)
+(Explain why) Mode is the best univariate method for categorical variables as chances are quite high that the assumed value will be same as most frequently occuring value in the column.
 10. What is the best univariate imputation method to numerical variables?
-(Explain why)
+(Explain why) Mean is the best univariate method for imputation for numerical variables as chances are quite hight that the assumed value will be close to Mean e:g 1-2 standard deviation away from Mean.

 ### 🔎 Outliers